martinkonopka/simple-c-program-tester/README.md

 # FAQ

-## The script fails due to execution policy
+## The script fails because it is not digitally signed.

-Change execution policy for current user to either `Unrestricted` or `RemoteSigned`.
+Change the execution policy for current user to either `Unrestricted` or `RemoteSigned`.

-Check the current execution policy with:
+Check the current execution policy settings with:
 ```
 Get-ExecutionPolicy
 ```